Where you can go on holiday | Check FCDO updates before you travelFind out more

-Want to come back and stay a while?
-Tucked away on a quiet street in St Ives, you’ll find a little corner of peace in the form of the Blue Sky Bed & Breakfast.
-Spend the night and explore the sleepy seaside vibe of this Cornish gem before heading off on your road trip.
+As for where to stay, you’ll find a little corner of peace at Blue Sky Bed & Breakfast, tucked away on a quiet street in St Ives.
+Spend the night and soak up the sleepy seaside vibe of this Cornish favourite before heading off on your road trip.

 From quiet, placid lakes to huge, snow-capped peaks, Wales is home to some of the most picturesque scenery in the entire UK.
-And the best way to discover it?
-Hop in your car and drive through it, of course.
+And the best way to discover it to drive right through it.

 As you drive between Tremadog and Pen-y-Pass, it’s hard not to get caught up in the perfect scenery that surrounds you at every turn.
 One minute you’ll be passing through the narrow Aberglaslyn Pass and the next you’ll be pulling up for a cosy pub lunch in Beddgelert, one of Snowdonia’s loveliest villages.

-Think you'll want to revisit and extend your stay?
-Try the Bryn Eglwys Country House Hotel, located right in the middle of Snowdonia National Park.
+Extend your trip with a stay at the Bryn Eglwys Country House Hotel, located right in the middle of Snowdonia National Park.
 This renovated Georgian farmhouse sits amid the park’s verdant scenery almost in the middle of nowhere – perfect for the ultimate retreat.